loldenburg/gcp-workflows-demo/README.md

 - name: ftp_to_gcs
 - region: europe-west6 (Zürich), everything else default
 - Workflow Editor Source Code -> copy from `workflows/workflow.yaml`
-- To speed up the demo, we use the default service account.
-We need to give it **"Secret Manager Secret Accessor" permission** under IAM & Admin.
 - Test the workflow with this payload (this will of course fail because you don't have access to my FTP server):

 ```json